DylanMines/NGaPEngine/README.md

 Each component has its own position, like an offset from its parent.
 Each component will still follow it's parent position.

 ### Rendering
 The engine will render at 60 fps by default.
 You can change this by changing the FPS_CAP in AbstractEngine.java.
 The rendering engine will render Sprites before TextLabels.
-Each rendering component (sprite/textlabel) has a ZIndex that represents the order in which it is rendered, lower first
+Each rendering component (sprite/textlabel) has a ZIndex that represents the order in which it is rendered, lower first.
+If, for whatever reason, you wish to create your own drawing method, create a class and extend the sprite component.
+In your new class, overwrite the draw method and use Java's `Graphics2D` library to draw something to the screen.

 ### Physics
 The Not Good at Physics engine has very questionable physics most of the time, but heres the basics:
 In order for a WorldObject to have a collision component, it MUST implement the Touchable interface.
 Add a collision component like any other component by using `this.addComponent(c);` Each collision object can either by dynamic or static.
 Static objects cannot have a velocity or acceleration.
 Dynamic components have a velocity and acceleration instance variables that will automatically move the object each physics cycle.
 Dynamic components can also be affected by gravity if their mass is greater than 0.
+Both static and dymanic objects will inkove their parents `touched()` method upon contact with another collision object.
+Each collision object has a size instance variable that determines its bounding box.
+A collision components bounding box is completly independant from any other component or its parent's size.